scylladb/scylladb/docs/dev/topology-over-raft.md

 - `transition_state` - the transitioning state of the cluster (as described earlier), may be null
 - `current_cdc_generation_timestamp` - the timestamp of the last introduced CDC generation
 - `current_cdc_generation_uuid` - the UUID of the last introduced CDC generation (used to access its data)
+- `unpublished_cdc_generations` - the IDs of the committed yet unpublished CDC generations
 - `global_topology_request` - if set, contains one of the supported global topology requests
 - `new_cdc_generation_data_uuid` - used in `commit_cdc_generation` state, the UUID of the generation to be committed